Part 1: Introduction to SAP Graph

 With this out of the way, let’s talk about what SAP Graph wants to accomplish.

 SAP is famous for its ERP software, but today SAP customers have increasingly more complex requirements and are managing intricate and hybrid on-premise and cloud solutions.
 Customers want to become Intelligent Enterprises.
 To support their journey, SAP has augmented its ERP-centric business suite with substantial additional functions through the acquisition of cloud solutions like SAP SuccessFactors, SAP Concur and SAP Ariba.
-SAP’s Intelligent Suite portfolio now supports all key business processes and span all enterprise functions, but this expanded role has come at the cost of complexity.
-Many of SAP suite’s products have their own stack: overlapping data models, inconsistent APIs and heterogenous infrastructures, and this complexity is not always well hidden from SAP’s customers.
+SAP’s Intelligent Suite portfolio now supports all key business processes and span all enterprise functions, but this expanded role and diversity of solutions has introduced some complexity.
+Many of SAP suite’s products have their own stack: overlapping data models, different APIs and heterogenous infrastructures, and this complexity is not always well hidden from SAP’s customers.

 This is the problem that SAP Graph addresses.

-ODM defines a connected graph, with entities serving as the nodes of the graph and edges that represent relationships (which we call associations) between those entities.
-Together, they form the SAP ODM business graph.
-Learn more about ODM in this blog.
+A data graph is a connected graph, with data entities serving as the nodes of the graph and edges that represent relationships (which we call associations) between those entities.
+The nodes of the Business Data Graph are the common enterprise business objects, like Customer, Supplier, Product, Sales and Purchase Order, General Ledger, etc.

-Each entity has many (sometimes hundreds!) of additional attributes, such as a key (often called id in ODM entities), and various other attributes, which can be flat, arrays, or more complex structured compositions of other attributes.
-For instance, items is an array of a structured type called CustomerQuoteItem.
+Each entity has many additional attributes, such as a key (called id in unified entities), and various other attributes, which can be flat, arrays, or more complex structured compositions of other attributes.
+For instance, items is an array of a structured type.

 The above illustration shows your app accessing quote, product, customer and supplier data – but the app cannot tell if this is data is accessed from an on premise SAP S/4 HANA system, SAP Sales Cloud or another system, like SAP Ariba.
 This will be determined by the specific landscape configuration that SAP Graph accesses on behalf of the app user.
 As a developer, you are exempted from knowing these system details, or how to access data in these heterogenous systems.
 More importantly, your application will be portable across multiple and diverse landscapes without changes to your code.

-Exploring SAP Graph on SAP API Business Hub
+Exploring SAP Graph on the SAP Graph Navigator

 With this quick introduction out of the way, follow us to part 2 of this tutorial, in which we will write our first SAP Graph based application.